 Parents that attempt to protect their children from any possible harm are commonly known as lawnmower parents, and this parenting style is becoming more and more prevalent today.

-Most parents attempt to protect their children from any possible harm.
-And while these parents may have good intentions, their children often become more vulnerable and dependent — rendering them unable to function by themselves.
+And while these parents may have good intentions, their children often become more vulnerable and dependent, unable to function on their own.

 Lawnmower parenting is a form of helicopter parenting.
 But while helicopter parents hover above, constantly monitoring their child, lawnmower parents mow down obstacles before their children reach them.

 It is a parenting style that focuses on safeguarding the child from all pain and difficulty.

 From racing their child’s forgotten football jersey to practice to calling the teacher to extend the homework deadline, lawnmower parents act more like a personal assistant than a parent.

 Like a lawnmower, these parents are ready to mow down any obstacle in their child’s way.

 This parenting style is deeply motivated by the parent’s desire to see their children safe, secure, and free from harm.